aurelia/aurelia.github.io-old/_harp/docs.md

 The `HttpResponseMessage` has the following properties:

-* `response` - Returns the raw conent sent from the server.
+* `response` - Returns the raw content sent from the server.
 * `responseType` - The expected response type.
 * `content` - Formats the raw `response` content based on the `responseType` and returns it.
 * `headers` - Returns a `Headers` object with the parsed header data.